danriti/python-traceview/docs/index.rst

 Nice, right?
 We can also get a server side latency summary for the ``Default`` application::

-    >>> tv.server.latency_summary(app='Default')
+    >>> tv.server.latency_summary(app='Default', time_window='hour')
     {u'count': 2746.0, u'average': 213911.87181354698, u'latest': 35209.87654320987}

+TraceView has traced 2746 requests in the last hour, with an average latency of 213ms.
 That’s all well and good, but it’s also only the start of what information you can get from TraceView.

 API Documentation